 All services implemented by the Module are listed in the tables below.
 Each service description also describes all usage of CSPs by the service.
-Also, Table 9 shows the role that is able to perform the service.
+Also, Table 8 shows the role that is able to perform the service.

-Service Description User
+Service Description СО User

 Configure Configures parameters Х

 Operator Management Adds an operator's role, an identity string and an operator key, updates the operator key and zeroizes one or all operators and operator keys х x

-Logout Operator logout of the module Х Х

 Execute encryption tests Execute encryption tests for diagnostic purposes Х

-Decrypt Decrypts data using XTS-AES Х
+Decrypt Decrypts data using XTS-AES х

 Encrypt Encrypts data using XTS-AES Х

 DEK Management Updates and zeroizes DEKs Х Х

 KEK Management Updates and zeroizes KEKs Х Х

 HMAC Key Management Sets and zeroizes the HMAC key Х Х

-Firmware Update Updates the firmware Х Х
+Firmware Update Updates the firmware Х х

-Table 9 - Authenticated Services
+Table 8 - Authenticated Services

-Table 10 - Unauthenticated Services
+Table 9 - Unauthenticated Services

-Service Description

-Module Reset (Self-test) Reset the module

-Login Authenticates operators

-Service Description Get Current Operator Get the operator's role and an identity string of the current operator Get Configuration Get controller configuration parameters Show Status Show module status with LEDs or bits in a status register
+Service Description Module Reset (On demand power up self-tests) Reset the Module Login Authenticates operators Logout Operator logout of the Module This service can execute when no operator logged in Get Current Operator Get the operator's role and an identity string of the current operator Get Configuration Get module configuration parameters Show Status Show module status with LEDs or bits in a status register

-Table 11 defines the relationship between access to CSPs and the different module services.
+Table 10 defines the relationship between access to CSPs and the different module services.
 The modes of access shown in the table are defined as:

 - G = Generate: The Module generates the CSP.
 (But "G" is not used in the table below, because this module does not have any key generation function.) - E = Execute: The Module executes using the CSP. - W = Write: The Module writes the CSP.
-The write access is typically performed after a CSP is imported into the module, when the Module generates a CSP, or when the Module overwrites an existing CSP. - Z = Zeroize: The Module zeroizes the CSP.
+The write access is typically performed after a CSP is imported into the Module, when the Module generates a CSP, or when the Module overwrites an existing CSP. - Z = Zeroize: The Module zeroizes the CSP.

 CSPs

 Service KEKini КЕК DEK Operator Key HMAC Key

 Configure

 Operator Management E W/Z

 Logout E

 Execute encryption test

 Decrypt E

 Encrypt E

 DEK Management E W/Z

 KEK Management E/W/Z E/W/Z

-HMAC Key Management E W/Z
+Set HMAC Key E W/Z

 Firmware Update E

-Module Reset(Self-test)
+Module Reset(Self-tests)

 Login E

 Get Current Operator

 Get Configuration

 Show Status